roger-luiz/roger-luiz/README.md

 ### Hi there! 😁

-I'm Roger Fernando from Brazil (🇧🇷).
-I'm a back-end developer and currently looking to develop myself as a programmer.
-I'm passionate about open source projects, so I try to create projects that can add to my career and to the community.
+I'm Roger from Minas Gerais (🇧🇷), I'm a back-end developer in Python and Ruby, **Python** being my main study and work language.
+I'm working day after day to create a solid base of knowledge in back-end development.
+In addition to solving problems in the back-end ecosystem, I enjoy using Python to solve day-to-day problems with algorithms and automation scripts.

 <p>
   <img src='./assets/python.svg' width='30px' />